artcom/webapp-display/README.md

 ### Clear the cache of a window via MQTT

-The MQTT client of each window listens for the mqtt topic `devices/<device>/doClearCache`, which triggers the clearing of the cache of that window.
+The MQTT client of each window listens for the mqtt topic `devices/<device>/doClearCache`, which triggers the clearing of the cache of the entire app (all windows).Since the cache is cleared at the disk level, there may still be cached files in memory.
+Therefore, a restart of the application is required to reload the previously cached files.

 ## Build